pavan555/DeepLearning4OpenCV/README.md

 # DeepLearning4OpenCV
-my work on deep learning from scratch using OpenCV using Adrian Rosebrock's Book
+<h2>my work on deep learning from scratch using OpenCV using Adrian Rosebrock's Book</h2>